lekoala/pure-context-menu/readme.md

 ### Prevent close on click

-By default, clicking on an item will close them menu.
+By default, clicking on an item will close the menu.
 You can control this with `preventCloseOnClick`

 ### Determining target